sf-wdi-44/schedule/homework.md

 # Week 2: JavaScript on the Web

+## December 6, Wednesday
+1. Finish the racing game project, and add a link in the project submission doc.
+In the morning, we'll present these science-fair style: you'll show your game on your computer and walk around to play others' games as well.

 ## Dec 5, Tuesday
 1. Finish [DOM Events Lab](https://github.com/SF-WDI-LABS/jquery-events-lab)
 2. Finish [Tic Tac Toe Project](https://github.com/SF-WDI-LABS/tic-tac-toe)